 Originally from Peru, Luis Rojas teaches Spanish in Minnesota.
 He speaks clearly and at just the right pace.

 Rojas’ podcasts are gentle reflections on his life in the US and a variety of cultural and historical aspects of Hispanic language and culture.
 I especially liked the powerful integration of music and poetry into the episodes.

-Take your Spanish to the next level with the full immersion experience provided by podcasts made for native speakers.
+Take your Spanish to the next level with the full immersion experience provided by some of the top Spanish podcasts for native speakers.

 Accents: European Spanish, some Latin American Spanish